This is a gear review of the Best Backpacking Pillows in 2022.

 Stuff sack pillows can be adjusted by adding more clothing to the stuff sack to fill it up.
 It can be rather annoying to sleep on a stuff sack pillow when the jacket inside is full of zips.

 If you’ve been backpacking before, you’ll be well aware of this already.
-Space is a vital commodity in your traveling bag, the majority of which you’re going to want to reserve for clothes, daily essentials, and other important belongings.
+Space is a vital commodity in your backpack, the majority of which you’re going to want to reserve for more important hiking gear.

 Durability